OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-03.md

 Slaves, obey your earthly masters in everything, not only when their eye is on you and to curry their favour, but with sincerity of heart, fearing the Lord.

 ## Colossians 3:23
-Whatever you do, work at it with all your heart, as working for the Lord, not for human masters,
+In whatever you do, apply yourself wholeheartedly, as if working for the Lord, not merely for human supervisors,

 ## Colossians 3:24
 knowing that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.